 MP for North Dorset

 Simon Hoare is the Conservative MP for North Dorset, first elected in 2015.
-He has served in government as Parliamentary Under Secretary of State for Levelling Up, Housing and Communities from late 2023 to mid-2024, and he currently sits on several Commons committees, including Welsh Affairs, Northern Ireland Affairs, and Public Administration and Constitutional Affairs, as well as the Speaker's Committee on the Electoral Commission.
+He briefly served as Parliamentary Under-Secretary of State for Levelling Up, Housing and Communities from November 2023 to July 2024, and he currently sits on several parliamentary committees, including Welsh Affairs, Northern Ireland Affairs, and the Public Administration and Constitutional Affairs Committee.

-Declared three financial interests: family members employed, land and property holdings (within or outside the UK), and miscellaneous interests.
+Declared financial interests include family members employed; land and property (within or outside the UK); and miscellaneous.

 Generated 21 February 2026